 Interest rate risk in the banking book (IRRBB) consists of potential losses arising as a result of changes in market interest rates.
 It occurs because of interest rate mismatches between asset and liability items in a portfolio or on the balance sheet.
 The Volkswagen Bank GmbH Group is exposed to interest rate risk in its banking book.

-Changes in interest rates that cause interest rate risk to materialize could have a negative impact on results of operations.
+Changes in interest rates that cause interest rate risk to materialize can have a negative impact on financial performance.